royalcat/miniaudio-rs/miniaudio/README.md

 ===

 *Note:*
-The upstream version is currently broken due to an outdated cbindgen dependency.
+The upstream version is is archived.
+I currently don't use this anymore, but will do an update now and then.
+Most of it is untested.
-This is a workaround until upstream is fixed.
-A pull request has been made.

 [![Build Status](https://github.com/ExPixel/miniaudio-rs/workflows/CI/badge.svg)](https://github.com/ExPixel/miniaudio-rs/actions?query=workflow%3ACI)
 [![crates.io](https://img.shields.io/crates/v/miniaudio.svg?color=orange)](https://crates.io/crates/miniaudio)